The Epic Games Store's equivalent to Steam Direct is in beta

 Epic says its main requirements for publication are for games to successfully launch, run, and also be consistent with the description on the game's page.
 Multiplayer games also need to fully support crossplay across all PC storefronts.

-There's also a list of prohibited content, including anything "hateful or discriminatory," pornography, illegal material, and things like scams and malware masquerading as games.
+There's also a list of prohibited content which includes anything "hateful or discriminatory," pornography, illegal material, and things like scams and malware masquerading as games.
 Steam has similar rules, except that Steam does allow pornographic games so long as they don't depict real people (a distinction that has caused some confusion and controversy in the past).

 What Steam doesn't generally do is reject games on the basis of quality or taste, except in extreme cases (it removed a game that simulated school shootings, for example).
 What sort of judgment calls Epic will or won't make is yet to be seen, although back when the Epic Games Store launched, CEO Tim Sweeney said that it won't accept "crappy" games.